ouissal-elkorri/Ubuntu-random-cheat-sheet/README.md

 # Ubuntu-random-cheat-sheet
-In this repo I will add any command I needed while working on a project or just wanted to simplify life
+In this repo I will add any command I needed while working on a project or just wanted to simplify life.

 ## Some random commands to simplify my access to the files/folders I have